-Calathea grew under the canopy of trees in its natural habitat to leverage indirect lights.
+Calathea grows under the canopy of trees in its natural habitat, so they prefer indirect lights.

-These tropical plants grow best in a shady room, so you can insert them into your bedroom, kitchen, or place where there is no hot, dry air.
+These tropical plants grow best in a shady room, so you can place them in your bedroom, kitchen, or place where there is no hot, dry air.